thycotic/dsv-docs/product/QuickStart/obtaindsv/index.md

 * To sign up, visit Thycotic's [DevOps Secrets Vault Home Page](https://thycotic.com/products/devops-secrets-vault-password-management/) and fill out and submit the **DevOps Secrets Vault Free** web form.
 * Signing up qualifies you for a free, feature-complete try-out version of DevOps Secrets Vault.
 You begin with the free version to get configured, and upgrade when you need more capacity than the free version's 250 Secrets and 2500 API calls per month.
 * An initial email from Thycotic Customer Support will arrive with the subject, "Welcome to the Thycotic Community!".
 There is a link to sign up for a Thycotic support account.
 You can wait until you need support to sign up.
 Also, if you already have a support account because of a previous Thycotic cloud subscription, then this can be ignored.
-* A second email, also from Thycotic Sales, but with the subject, "DevOps Secrets Vault" will arrive.
+* A second email, this time from Thycotic Sales, with the subject "DevOps Secrets Vault" will arrive.
 * Click the hyperlink labeled "Cloud Portal" in the text of the email to click to get started.

 ![DSV Get Started Email](./images/DSVCloudemail.png)